 Final Words:

 Let me be perfectly clear.
 I think ivermectin is a fabulous drug!
 You can read why at this link.
 It works well against river blindness in people and heartworm disease in dogs.
 It also has utility against hard-to-treat lice and scabies and may be helpful topically against rosacea.
-Now a large, well-controlled trial demonstrates that ivermectin does not help people avoid hospitalization.
-If it speeds healing, the benefit is modest (12 hours).
+But large, well-controlled trials demonstrate that ivermectin does not help people with COVID avoid hospitalization or death .

 We received this message from Dr. E, a researcher at Merck, the company that originally developed ivermectin: